A.P. Psychology: Chapter 10 - Intelligence

 defined originally as the ratio of mental age (ma) to chronological age (ca) multiplied by 100 [thus, IQ = (ma/ca) x 100].
 On contemporary intelligence tests, the average performance for a given age is assigned a score of 100.

-the symmetrical bell-shaped curve that describes the distribution of many physical and psychological attributes, including intelligence.
-Most scores fall near the average, and fewer and fewer scores lie near the extremes.
-1 Standard Deviation=15
+the symmetrical bell-shaped curve that describes the distribution of many physical and psychological attributes.
+Most scores fall near the average, and fewer and fewer scores lie near the extremes. (lowest 2.28% = mental retardation).

 the extent to which a test yields consistent results, as assessed by the consistency of scores on two halves of the test, on alternate forms of the test, or on retesting.

 the extent to which a test measures or predicts what it is supposed to. (reliability measures the consistency of a test and validity measures it's accuracy).

 the extent to which a test samples the behavior that is of interest (such as a driving test that samples driving tasks).

 the success with which a test predicts the behavior it is designed to predict; it is assessed by computing the correlation between test scores and the criterion behavior.

 a test designed to predict a person's future performance; aptitude is the capacity to learn.
 (NFL combine).

 a test designed to assess what a person has learned (any quiz or test you take in school, the ap test, and any other test you can study for).